MicrosoftDocs/quantum-docs/articles/optimization-problem.md

 - [optional] `terms`: A list of `Term` objects to add to the problem.
 - [optional] `problem_type`: The type of problem.
 Must be either `ProblemType.ising` or `ProblemType.pubo`.
 Default is `ProblemType.ising`.
+- [optional] `init_config`: A dictionary of variable ids to value if user wants to specify an initial configuration for the problem.

 ```py
 terms = [